-The Services Agreement has an initial term of ten years and is automatically renewable for further terms of five years each.
+The Services Agreement had an initial term of ten years and is automatically renewable for further terms of five years each.
 At least 12 months prior to the end of the initial term and any renewal term, the Independent Trustees of the REIT will review the performance of Morguard and, if a majority of independent Trustees are not satisfied with the performance of the Services by Morguard under the Services Agreement, they may submit the termination of the Services Agreement to a vote of Unitholders.
-If such termination is approved by a simple majority of the votes cast by Unitholders, the REIT may terminate the Services Agreement effective on the forthcoming tenth anniversary of the closing of the IPO or the subsequent fifth anniversary thereof, as applicable, provided that the REIT GP provides at least 12 months' prior written notice or payment in lieu thereof (which payment shall be equal to the gross fees paid to Morguard over the preceding 12 months) plus reimbursement for Servicer Employee Severance Costs (as defined below).
+If such termination is approved by a simple majority of the votes cast by Unitholders, the REIT may terminate the Services Agreement effective on the last day of any renewal term, provided that the REIT GP provides at least 12 months' prior written notice or payment in lieu thereof (which payment shall be equal to the gross fees paid to Morguard over the preceding 12 months) plus reimbursement for Servicer Employee Severance Costs (as defined below).